-For the academic year 2020/21 the academy achieved above national KS2 results and exceeded targets for both progress and attainment.
+For the academic year 2021/22 the academy achieved above national KS2 results and exceeded targets for both progress and attainment.
 Pupil levels are regularly monitored over the year using an effective data tracking system, this regular monitoring has ensured that the academy is making progress each year from EYFS to KS2.
 In addition to this we are able to ensure that interventions can be put into place to achieve the best possible results for all pupils.
 Teaching and support staff receive training to be able to provide the highest quality of teaching taking into account new methods and resources available.
-Specific funding received, for example the pupil premium, is used to ensure that the correct interventions and resources are in place for certain deprivation groups, this data is also monitored to ensure the funding received is being used in the best possible way.
+Specific funding received, for example the Pupil Premium and School Led Tutoring Grant, is used to ensure that the correct interventions and resources are in place for certain deprivation groups.
+This data is also monitored to ensure the funding received is being used in the best possible way.

 The academy has a broad range of resources available that are shared throughout the school and used for and during extracurricular activities, this both motivates students as well as continues their education through additional activities, further to their classroom learning.
-The Academy continually compares itself to other schools nationally and is committed to closing the achievement gap with all groups of children.
+The academy continually compares itself to other schools nationally and is committed to closing the achievement gap with all groups of children.